Flourless Sweet Potato Brownies {5 Ingredients}

 Enjoy with some homemade nut milk… or with some ice cream!

-These orange-fleshed sweet potatoes are the most common.
-Tip: To reduce stringiness, cut off both ends before cooking.
+These are the most common.
+Tip: cut off both ends to reduce stringiness.
+(Not my favorite of the bunch, but still good!)

-A pinch of sea salt enhances the chocolate flavor and adds a touch of crunch.
+It enhances the chocolate and adds a little crunch.

 Freeze for Later